gokberkotlu/patika_css_homework-1/README.md

 ## Portfolio Page

-This project contains three html pages which are homex, about and contact.
+This project contains three html pages which are home, about and contact.

 ### Details